xiangjunn/tp/docs/DeveloperGuide.md

 * Can type fast and prefer typing to mouse interactions
 * Are reasonably comfortable using *CLI* apps

-**Value proposition**: Manage contacts of peers, *Prof* and events such as classes and Co-Curricular Activities in a single system faster than a typical mouse/ *GUI* driven app while maintaining user-friendliness
+**Value proposition**: Manage contacts of peers, *Profs* and events such as classes and Co-Curricular Activities in a single system faster than a typical mouse/ *GUI* driven app while maintaining user-friendliness

 ### User stories